 The Burdett Trust for Nursing

 After the cancellation of RHS Chelsea 2020, we are once again working with nursing charity The Burdett Trust for Nursing as they return to the show in 2021 with their first show garden.
-Designed by Robert Myers and built by Bowles & Wyer, was designed to mark the bicentenary of Florence Nightingale’s birth and to raise the profile of nursing as a profession.
-With the cancellation of RHS Chelsea 2020, it is hoped that the garden will return to the show next year.
+Designed by Robert Myers and built by Bowles & Wyer, the garden will mark the bicentenary of Florence Nightingale’s birth and raise the profile of nursing as a profession.

 Since then we have continued to plan and manage her social media campaign across Instagram and Twitter as well as other commercial platforms, helping to create a strong online presence for her business.
 Most recently, we also helped Helen update her website including drafting new copy and advising on the overall design.

 Kate Savill & Tamara Bridge

 Design partnership Kate Savill & Tamara Bridge have been making their mark in the garden design industry since 2015 when they were both finalists in the RHS Young Designer of the Year Award.
 In 2019 they won Channel 5's Great Gardening Challenge which saw them transform under-used and un-loved spaces around the UK into community gardens.
 We worked with Kate & Tamara throughout the 6-part series capitalising on the opportunity to raise their profiles through a targeted press campaign as well as running their social media platforms.
 Following the series we also supported them in discussions with book publishers and TV production companies about future projects.